Century Plyboards

 Century Plyboards (India) Ltd. is an Indian manufacturer, seller and exporter of plywoods, laminates, doors, PVCs and veneers.
 The company offers plywood products under the brand name, Century Ply, and exports its products to over 20 countries.
-Spread into a 6.6 acre area, the company’s plant is located at Bishnupur, near Joka, Kolkata.
+Spread into a 6.6-acre area, the company's plant is located at Bishnupur, near Joka, Kolkata.
 Century Plyboards started the commercial production of MDF (Medium Density Fibre) at its newly set-up unit at Punjab recently.
 Century Ply (Singapore) Pte.
 Ltd., a subsidiary of Century Plyboards, has acquired 49% stake in Huesoulin Wood Processing Factory Co.
 Ltd., making it as its associate company.

 History

 Century Plyboard was founded in 1986 by Sajjan Bhajanka and Sanjay Agarwal in Kolkata.
-In 2013, the company launched its furniture stores under the sub-brand ‘Nesta’.
+Sajjan Bhajanka has been serving as its chairman since October 31, 2011.
+He serves as the Chairman of Star Ferro and Cement Limited, Century Plyboards Ltd. and Shyam Century Ferrous Limited.
+In 2013, the company launched its furniture stores under the sub-brand 'Nesta'.
 In the same year, the company launched its subsidiary company Century Infotech.
 In 2015, Century Ply (Singapore) Pte.
 Ltd., a subsidiary of Century Plyboards (India) Ltd in Singapore incorporated Century Ply Laos Co.
 Ltd. in Laos.
 The company began its manufacturing facilities near Kolkata, Karnal, Guwahati, Hoshiarpur, Kandla and Chennai and opened stores in many parts of India.
 It became the first company to receive ISO 9002 certification for veneer and plywood.
-Its subsidiary Century Infra was incorporated on December 30 2021.
+Its subsidiary Century Infra was incorporated on December 30, 2021.